-A student who successfully completes the assignment for the SWKPG88 module can ask to be exempted from SWKPG80, (Humanitarian Aid: Ethics, Values, and Human Rights) also worth 20 credits if they subsequently decide to register for the MSc in Disaster Interventions and Humanitarian Aid.
-A student who does not complete the assignment will be given a certificate of attendance which may be used towards fulfilling their CDP requirements.
+A student who successfully completes the assignment for the SWKPG88 module can ask to be exempted from SWKPG80, (Humanitarian Aid: Ethics, Values, and Human Rights) also worth 20 credits if they later register for the MSc in Disaster Interventions and Humanitarian Aid.
+A student who does not complete the assignment will receive a certificate of attendance for CDP purposes.